-The course aims to develop students:
+The course aims to develop students':

 - capacity to critically appraise evidence in global health;

-- skills and practical experience in researching specific health problems.
+- skills and practical experience in research.